-The Wan first-and-last-frame-to-video model generates a smooth transition video based on a first frame image, a last frame image, and a text prompt.
-The supported features include the following:
+The Wan kf2v model generates a smoothly transitioning video from a first frame image, a last frame image, and a text prompt.

 HTTP

-Because image-to-video tasks take a long time to process (typically 1 to 5 minutes), the API uses asynchronous invocation.
-The entire process involves two core steps: Create a task -> Poll for the result.
+Because image-to-video tasks typically take 1 to 5 minutes, the API uses asynchronous calls.
+The full process has two core steps: Create a task → Poll for the result.

 After the task is created, use the returned